-Verse 5 (Int): "...but whoever may keep His Word, truly in him the love of God has been perfected.
-By this we know... [experiential knowledge-'ginooskoo-hemin'-we are knowing, present tense.] ...that in Him we are."
-Simplest Greek.
-The most profound and powerful, and yet the most loving of all.
-Remember: John, when he was called, was called one of 'the sons of thunder.'
-So he did not come by his love very easily.
+Verse 5 (Int.): "...but whoever may keep His Word, truly in him the love of God has been perfected.
+By this we know... [experiential knowledge-'ginoskomen'-we are knowing, present tense] ...that in Him we are."

+Simplest Greek; the most profound and powerful, and yet, the most loving of all.
+Remember, when John was called, was called one of 'the sons of thunder.'
+So, he did not come by his love very easily.
 But the thunder is still there with the love when you get into it.

 Now we're going to see both of the knowings.
-Here is the other knowing-'eido.'
-Let's read it, v 11 (Int): "But he that hates his brother... [or the one who is hating his brother] ...in the darkness is, and in the darkness walks... [and we're going to see that it has to do with our Christian walk.
-Are we walking with Christ?
-Are we walking in darkness?
-Are we walking in the light, but are back to it and walking away from it?
-Are we walking in the light and coming to it?] ...and knows not... [now look at the second word above knows not-that is 'oida.'
+Here is the other knowing-'oida'-v 11 (Int.): "But he that hates his brother... [the one who is hating his brother] ...in the darkness is, and in the darkness walks..."
+We're going to see that it has to do with our Christian walk.

+- Are we walking with Christ? - Are we walking in darkness? - Are we walking in the light, but are back to it and walking away from it? - Are we walking in the light and coming to it?

+"...and knows not..." (v 11-that is 'oida.'
 Wherever you see, look at the first word there, it looks like an o-u-k.
-That's the same in the Greek as in the English.
-And is 'ook': the impossibility of comprehending where he's going.
-Now, that's what it means.
-So he cannot perceive where he's going.
-He mentally doesn't get it.
+That's the same in the Greek as in the English-'ook'-the impossibility of comprehending where he's going.
+So, he cannot perceive where he's going; he mentally doesn't get it.
 So you see the difference in the word.
-One is, you know by experience-you know because you know that you know-ginooskoo.
-'Oida' means to perceive, mentally comprehend the circumstances as you see them.] ... and knows not where he goes, because the darkness blinded his eyes."
+One is you know by experience-you know because you know that you know-'ginosko.'
+'Oida' means to perceive, mentally comprehend the circumstances as you see them.

+"...and knows not where he goes, because the darkness blinded his eyes" (v 11).

-Again we will see 'ginooskoo' twice in v 13 (Int): "I write to you, fathers, because ye have known [past tense] him who {is} from {the} beginning.
+Again we will see 'ginosko' twice in v 13 (Int.): "I write to you, fathers, because ye have known [past tense] him who {is} from {the} beginning.
 I write to you, young men, because ye have overcome the wicked {one}.
-I write to you, little children, because ye have known the Father....
-[By experience of conversion, by experience of living, by receiving the Holy Spirit-have known.] ...I wrote to you, fathers, because ye have known him who {is} from {the} beginning" (vs 13-14) 'Have known' again, by experience.
+I write to you, little children, because ye have known the Father."
+By experience of conversion, by experience of living, by receiving the Holy Spirit-have known.

+Verse 14 (Int.): "I wrote to you, fathers, because ye have known him who {is} from {the} beginning."
+Have known by experience!

-Let's come down to v 18 (Int): "Little children, {the} last hour it is, and according as ye heard that the antichrist is coming...
-[Now, notice what he does here: there is THE antichrist.
-So he understood what Paul was writing about in 2-Thess.
-2. And everyone is looking for THE antichrist, and they forget to look at all the little mini-antichrists.] ... even now antichrists many... [because the word order in Greek is a little different so you see the little #1 and #2-right?] ... have arisen, whence we know... [because we are experiencing what this is and by this experience we understand.] ... that {the} last hour it is."
+Verse 18 (Int.): "Little children, {the} last hour it is, and according as ye heard that the antichrist is coming..."
+Notice what he does here: there is the antichrist.
+He understood what Paul was writing about in 2-Thess.
+2. And everyone is looking for the antichrist, and they forget to look at all the little mini-antichrists.

+"...even now antichrists many have arisen, whence we know... [because we are experiencing what this is and by this experience we understand] ...that {the} last hour it is" (v 18).

-Now, let's come v 20 (Int): "And ye {the} anointing have from the holy {one}, and ye know [oida-tee: comprehend] all things."
-Or perceive.
+Verse 20 (Int.): "And ye {the} anointing have from the holy {one}, and ye know [oida-tee: comprehend] all things"-or perceive.

 That doesn't mean you know everything in the world.
-But it means that pertaining to life and Christianity and the commandments of God and what's going on in the Church, you are able to perceive or understand all things.
+But it means that pertaining to life, Christianity, the commandments of God and what's going on in the Church, you are able to perceive or understand all things.
 Now, that's what it means.
 Notice the difference in it again: This is you, you can perceive it.
-Not that you have experienced it, but your experience (of ginosos) gives you (oida) perception of what's going on.
+Not that you have experienced it, but your experience 'of ginosko' through Christ gives you 'oida' perception of what's going on.

-And that's where we are in the Church today.
+That's where we are in the Church today.
 People know certain things but they don't take that knowledge so they can perceive.
 So therefore, the things they know are being taken from them.